jacall02/jacall02.github.io/src/data/blog/destino-rojo.md

   - FMod
   - 3D Art
 imgUrl: '../../assets/dest.jpeg'
-description: This project is my final degree thesis, an AI-powered tool for automatic music composition designed for video games.
-It enables game developers to create music for their games without any prior musical knowledge.
-I developed this alongside three classmates.
+description: This game was made for a game jam
 ---

 ## Destino Rojo

-This AI-Powered Music Composition Tool is an innovative solution designed to help video game developers generate unique yet cohesive soundtracks.
-Using machine learning algorithms for training, the tool creates melodies that are then processed in REAPER to produce a complete song tailored to the desired mood and intensity.
+This game was made for a game jam.
+I made this alongside five classmates.

 ## Demonstration Video